SafaEl31/0323_2020DATAPAR/Projects/AirQuality/README.md

 This phenomena refers to the release of pollutants into the air that are detrimental to human health and the planet as a whole.
 It also contributes to the depletion of the ozone layer, which protects the Earth from the sun's UV rays.

-This analysis aims to describe the level of threat that the humanity is facing, locate the most harmfull area in the word and try to do some predictive analysis.
+This analysis aims to describe the level of threat that the humanity is facing, locate the most harmfull area in the world.

 ## Slides presentation